club-soda/club-soda-guide/README.md

 To add a stockist, simply add a drink from this brand to the venue as you normally would.

 Member brands are also able to display 'where to buy' retailers.
-To add a 'where to buy' retailer go to `/admin/retailers/new`.
+These retailers can be added in two ways.
+Major supermarkets, amazon, DryDrinker and WiseBartender can be added as retailers of a brand when the brand is created by checking the checkboxes for those retailers on the 'New brand' form.
+Once you have ticked one of these boxes, a link with the name of the retailer will then appear under the 'where to buy' title and clicking that link will take you to the appropriate site with a search made for the brand of that drink on that site.
+To add a retailer not included in the 'New brand' form list go to `/admin/retailers/new`.
 There you can fill in the details of your new retailer.
 Ensure that for the website you include the `http://` or `https://` at the beginning of the website url, otherwise the link will not work properly when clicked on.
 Give the 'venue type' of 'Retailers'.
 Even if the brand is an online retailer you must provide a postcode as this is a required field.
 Then when you add the drink to this venue, it will display in the 'where to buy' section.

 ## Uploading Images